Justin Haley (racing driver): Cup Series

 Haley began the 2023 season with a 32nd-place finish at the 2023 Daytona 500.
 On March 15, 2023, the No. 31 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, crew chief Trent Owens was suspended for four races and fined USD100,000.
 On April 5, 2023, the National Motorsports Appeals Panel amended the penalty, upholding the fine, Owens' suspension, and 10 playoff points, but reducing the 100 driver and owner points deduction to 75 points.
 On April 19, 2023, the Final Appeals Officer rescinded all points deductions levied against the team.
 Haley nearly won the inaugural race at the Chicago Street Course, but lost the lead to Shane van Gisbergen late and was unable to pass him.
 On July 20, 2023, it was announced that Haley would move over to Rick Ware Racing in 2024, for a multi-year contract.

 Haley started the 2024 season with a 26th-place finish at the 2024 Daytona 500.
 At the Circuit of the Americas, Haley finished seventeenth but was later disqualified after post-race inspection revealed his car did not meet the minimum weight requirement.
 At the Goodyear 400 at Darlington, Haley would put up a solid race and finish ninth, earning his first top-ten with Rick Ware Racing.
-Two weeks later at Gateway he would score his second top-ten, another ninth-place finish.
+Two weeks later, at Gateway, he would score his second top-ten, another ninth-place finish.

 On September 20, 2024, it was announced that Haley and Spire Motorsports driver Corey LaJoie would perform a driver swap during the 2024 Hollywood Casino 400 and the following races.
 It was also later announced that Haley would replace LaJoie full-time in 2025.
 At Talladega, Haley would score his fourth top-ten finish for Spire, bringing the car home to a seventh-place finish.
-This would be Haley's best finish the entire year.
+This would be Haley's best finish of the entire year.
 He would finish 31st in the final point standings.

 On October 14, 2025, Spire announced that the team and Haley would part ways after the 2025 season.

 Personal life

 Haley is the nephew of Todd Braun, owner of Braun Motorsports.
 He lives in North Carolina.
 He is one of four children, with two younger sisters and an older brother.

-Haley has gone vegan for stretches of time.